ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 For players with prior _Taiko no Tatsujin_ experience:-

 - No chibi dancers at the bottom (must be storyboarded)
-- The healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin or the [Taiko skin by LuigiHann][Taiko by LuigiHann link])
+- The health bar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin or the [Taiko skin by LuigiHann][Taiko by LuigiHann link])
 - _Kiai Time_ triggers the _"Go-Go Time"_
   - Gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics)
 - Background display difference